core-wg/href/draft-ietf-core-href.md

 In this specification, the term "byte" is used in its now customary sense as a synonym for "octet".

-Terms defined in this document appear in *cursive* where they are introduced (in the plaintext form of this document, they are rendered as the new term surrounded by underscores).
+Terms defined in this document appear in *italics* where they are introduced (in the plaintext form of this document, they are rendered as the new term surrounded by underscores).